mdshahadat12/Gamers-Tech-Auth-Project/questions_and_answers.md

 #### Answer: ?

-<i>Answer is C hare array element number is 4 but first value is 0 that is false value thats why first element not count</i>
+<i>Answer is C hare array element number is 4 but first element is 0 that is false value thats why first element not count</i>

 </p>
 </details>